-Say you have multiple federal education loans.
-That likely means multiple monthly payments and varying interest rates.
+If you have multiple loans, you’re no doubt familiar with multiple monthly payments and varying interest rates.
 That’s where student loan consolidation can help.

 - Simplicity — one monthly payment versus several